-My name is Vassil Petev, a proud Bulgarian citizen, a Unit Manager in an established, leading, and world-known Bulgarian IT company, Telerik Inc. (www.telerik.com)
+My name is Vassil Petev, a proud Bulgarian citizen, a Unit Manager in an established, leading, and worldknown Bulgarian IT company, Telerik Inc. (www.telerik.com)

-I am writing to you on behalf of above parties to express my opposition to the rules in the current version of Module 2 of the Draft Applicant Guidebook, and specifically, the section on "String Similarity Review".
+I am writing to you on behalf of above parties to express my opposition to a rule in the current version of Module 2 of the Draft Applicant Guidebook, and specifically, the section on "Outcomes of the String Similarity Review".